by Jamie C. Williamson, PhD

 (3) What amount of family resources are you able or willing to invest in the divorce process?

-The Do It Yourself divorce is the least expensive, but comes with the need to complete complicated forms and work through emotional issues on your own.
-If your finances are simple AND you and your spouse are detail oriented, well organized, have a high level of good will for one another and excellent communication and conflict resolution skills, then the DYI option may work for you.
+The Do It Yourself divorce is the least expensive but comes with the need to complete complicated forms and work through emotional issues on your own.
+If your finances are simple AND you and your spouse are detail-oriented, well organized, have a high level of goodwill for one another, and have excellent communication and conflict resolution skills, then the DYI option may work for you.

 The Pre-Suit Pro Se path (a friendly divorce without lawyers) is also relatively inexpensive.
 For example, fees for a friendly, Pre-Suit, Pro Se divorce at Amity Mediation Workshop on Florida’s Emerald Coast range from $1,400 to $3,000, depending on the complexity of your assets and whether or not you have children.

-The Pre-Suit with Attorneys path is more expensive than a divorce without lawyers, but also typically less expensive and less adversarial than an attorney driven divorce.
+The Pre-Suit with Attorneys path is more expensive than a divorce without lawyers, but also typically less expensive and less adversarial than an attorney-driven divorce.
 Along this path to divorce, attorneys guide their clients’ decision making, but work in a collaborative manner with each other.
 The mediator works directly with the parties to help them resolve issues and create their Marital Settlement Agreement.
 The Attorney-Driven path to divorce is the most expensive and will vary by lawyer and region.
-According to Lawyers.Com , the average attorney fees for a divorce in Florida are $10,700 and the average total cost of a Florida divorce with attorneys $13,500.
+According to Lawyers.Com, the average attorney fees for a divorce in Florida are $10,700, and the average total cost of a Florida divorce with attorneys is $13,500.
 The costs range depending on whether or not children and complicated assets are involved, as well as how acrimonious and protracted the process becomes.

 (4) How quickly would you like to complete the divorce process so you can start building a stable future for you and your children?